Is it covered?

 Additionally, the following links may provide useful information:

-In most cases, however, it is vital to obtain health insurance coverage in the event that you do not currently have coverage.
-There are several avenues through which you can obtain health insurance if you are uninsured.
-First, if you are eligible for employer sponsored coverage, either through your own employer or through that of a family member, you should contact your employer (or the employer of your family member) for information as to how you may enroll in its health plan.
+It is vital to obtain health insurance coverage in the event that you do not currently have coverage.
+The most common place you will access health care coverage is through an employer’s sponsored plan.
+All employers with more than 50 full time employees are now required to offer a group health insurance plan.
+In addition, with the PPACA passage in 2010, your employer’s plan, if it offers a family coverage option, must also offer coverage for your children up to age 26.
 While some group health plans will allow you to enroll in coverage at any point through the year, most have an annual open enrollment period, during which you may enroll in coverage.
 Additionally, if you have originally declined coverage due to the fact that you had other coverage, you may be eligible to enroll outside of the annual open enrollment period.
 This is known as “special enrollment.”
-If you lose the other coverage or if you gain or become a dependent though marriage, birth, adoption, or placement for adoption, you may enroll in the plan outside of the open enrollment period.
-Importantly, you must notify your employer within 30 days of the special enrollment event.
-If you need to wait until the next open enrollment period to gain coverage under an employer’s policy, you may wish to enroll in a short term individual insurance policy in the interim.
-Short term policies are intended to provide coverage for only a limited period of time.
+If you lose the other coverage through loss of a job, or if you gain or become a dependent through marriage, birth, adoption, or placement for adoption, you may enroll in the plan outside of the open enrollment period.
+You must notify your employer within 30 days of the special enrollment event.
+If you need to wait until the next open enrollment period to gain coverage under an employer’s policy, you may wish to enroll in a short-term individual insurance policy in the interim.
+Short-term policies are intended to provide coverage for only a limited period of time.